1972 - 1986

-“Have travelled up and down the Eastern Seaboard... around 4 thousand miles and more. ...Most of it done in a small aeroplane - absolutely beyond description, the travel, the experience, the landscape... breath-taking, taking it in from a tiny aircraft... brown and green and hazy blues, hues of red subdued by a turn of Winter.
+“Have travelled up and down the Eastern Seaboard... around 4 thousand miles and more...Most of it done in a small aeroplane - absolutely beyond description, the travel, the experience, the landscape... breath-taking, taking it in from a tiny aircraft that dipped in and out of it.
+Some of the views from 'aerial space' of sea and land - brown and green and hazy blues, hues of red subdued by a turn of Winter.
 Indescribable Robin just indescribable...
 No painting or poem could phrase or frame such a picture.”

-“I did not attach any seriousness to them [watercolours] until recently.
+“I did not attach any seriousness to them [watercolours] until recently when they appeared to become my only mode of functioning - physical limitations of space and the general upheaval since 80 onwards was something I have had to live down.
 They gave me a lot of joy, were extremely relaxing and perhaps levitational.
+I've felt sure they helped keep me on the rails.
 I've never enjoyed doing any of my other work which has always been compulsive.”

 In a 2013 talk on the artist, Boylan revealed that these watercolours were never intended for exhibiting but after he had cooked an excellent meal, Ribeiro would pass these around at private dinner parties “like eighteenth century curiosities”.